liorKatzz/Twitter-analyzer/README.md

 # Twitter-analyzer

-Just get access tokens and and key from Twitter for developers and start analyze tweets.
+Just get access tokens and key from Twitter-for-developers and start analyze tweets.

 Put a username (twitter screen name) or user id, extract up to the latest 3200 tweets of this user and use this functions: